vtluug/docker-manifests/gitolite/README.md

 Create the folders `/nfs/cistern/docker/data/gitolite/{keys,git}` for persistent data.

-Create an `.env` file with the following variables defined:
+Create `.env` in the current directory with the following variable defined:
-* `SSH_KEY`: ssh key to be used as an admin key
+* `SSH_KEY`: admin ssh, **NOTE**: This file is parse by yaml, not bash, so quotes are interpreted literally.
 * `SSH_KEY_NAME`: identifier for the key